nym2/Weather-Project/README.md

 - Show current temperature, weather conditions, humidity, and wind speed
 - User-friendly and straightforward interface
 - Utilizes real-time data from the `wttr.in` API

+- **HTML**: Used to build the structure of the web page.
+- **CSS**: Responsible for styling the app and enhancing its visual appeal.
+- **JavaScript**: Utilized for retrieving weather data from the API and dynamically updating the page.
+- **wttr.in API**: The external API employed to obtain real-time weather information.